wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         ```

         This part of the script first approves the token transfer, then initiates the cross-chain transfer using the `CrossChainSender` contract, and finally logs the transaction hash for the user to track.

+You can find the full code for the `transfer.ts` file below:

+??? code "transfer.ts"

+    ```solidity
+    --8<-- "code/tutorials/messaging/cross-chain-token-contracts/snippet-5.ts"
+    ```

 ### Transfer Tokens